gcallipo/RadioDSP-DNR-Stm32f407/README.md

  * BPF / LPF filters (12, 6, 3, 0.5 kHz)
  * Spectrum and Waterfall signal realtime display
  * Morse CW decoder

+ Added simple schematic (temporary hand writted) and the Help document to upload the firmware.

 **********************************************************************************************************************
 Some videos of working prototipe: